jeremybanka/wayforge/.changeset/cuddly-frogs-smash.md

 "anvl": minor
 ---

-💥 BREAKING CHANGE: Join now supports names for each side of the relation"
+💥 BREAKING CHANGE: Join now supports names for each side of the relation